Steps to Apply

 - PTE minimum score of 58 or higher: Score report must be submitted directly to the SDSU Graduate Admissions Office.
 Test score must be from within the past two years.

-- Transcripts have been received indicating English as the principle language of instruction.
+- Transcripts have been received indicating English as the principal language of instruction.

 Questions regarding program specific documents should be directed to the department.
 Contact information for each department and links to the department website can be found on the graduate programs page for your major.